vaibhavdevangan/PUSH-BUTTON-COUNTER/README.md

 This project is a push-button counter using an ESP32 and Arduino IDE.
 Every time the button is pressed, the counter value increases, and the result is displayed on the Serial Monitor.

-Components Required:--
+COMPONENTS REQUIRED:--

-ESP32 Development Board
+•ESP32 Development Board

-Push Button
+•Push Button

-10kΩ Resistor (optional for pull-down)
+•10kΩ Resistor (optional for pull-down)

-Connecting Wires
+•Connecting Wires

-Breadboard
+•Breadboard

-Circuit Connection
+CIRCUIT CONNECTION:--

 Push Button: One side to GPIO4 and the other to GND.